-Although these trains might be deemed by some as crude representations of the prototypes and maybe even toys, they remain probably THE most important historical product in N gauge and scale.
-I dare say that Arnold, the German company that produced the Rapido line of N scale trains and would gain fame as such, was inspired by Lone Star's ranges of small gauge trains.
+Although these trains might be looked upon by some as crude representations of the prototypes and maybe even toys, they remain probably THE most important historical product in N gauge and scale.
+I dare say that Arnold, the German company that produces the Rapido line of N scale trains and would gain fame as such, was inspired by Lone Star's ranges of small gauge trains.

-Below are listed the locomotives, rolling stock, track, accessories, spare parts, and train sets available in the Treble-O-Lectric range.
+I list below, the locomotives, rolling stock, track, accessories, spare parts, and train sets available in the Treble-O-Lectric range.
 I have tried, as closely as possible, to highlight the description of the item in the colours in which they came.
-Of course, Montgomery Ward had their own catalogue numbers for the range and these may be seen in the images of the Wards pages on the Treble-O-Lectric documents page.
 Below this table are links to images of almost all of the range.

 |Locomotives||Buildings and Accessories|

 EL.60 British Railways D.5000 BO-BO "Derby Sulzer" (gray roof)